pringon/macbook-dotfiles/README.md

 ### Neovim

-You may also want to set up neovim by running `extern nvim $HOME/.config/nvim/init.vim` and then `:PlugInstall`.
+You may also want to set up neovim by running `nvim $HOME/.config/nvim/init.vim` and then `:PlugInstall`.